Chart Color Schemes

 Greenway features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 52.8% of all households, including 13.4% couples with children, 28.0% couples without children, and 10.4% single parent families.
-Non-family households account for the remaining 47.2%, with lone person households at 43.4% and group households comprising 3.9%.
+Family households constitute 52.8 percent of all households, including 13.4 percent couples with children, 28.0 percent couples without children, and 10.4 percent single parent families.
+Non-family households comprise the remaining 47.2 percent, with lone person households at 43.4 percent and group households making up 3.9 percent of the total.
 The median household size is 1.9 people, which is smaller than the Australian Capital Territory average of 2.6.

 Frequently Asked Questions - Households